Hidden Acres' Alumni Association

 Favourite camp song: Somebody Told Me (So much fun to play on the guitar!)

 Favourite memory/what camp means to me/how HAC still influences my life: Hidden Acres has been an incredibly influential place for me in various ways.
 It was as a camper and CIT that God's love was put on display: in creation, in the staff and in the songs we sang together.
 HAC was a place that allowed staff to be wildly weird and wonky while simultaneously exemplifying passionate and committed love to the campers and to one another.
 It is a place where Christ's presence is clear and palpable.
 HAC was where I first met my wife, where we got married, and now where we are delighted to send our children as campers.
-In many ways HAC really did change the trajectory of my life and I am excited to see the ways in which it may continue to do so as a Board Member and an Alumni.
+In many ways HAC really did change the trajectory of my life and I am excited to see the ways in which it may continue to do so as the Program Director.

 Roxanne wright (quirk)